ITenthusiasm/react-formatted-inputs/README.md

 export default actFormatted;
 ```

 I call these... **React Actions**.
-(Did that give you a strong reaction? 😏)
+(Pretty cool, right?!?)

-Basically, I take advantage of the `HTMLInputElement` reference that React exposes, and I hook up all the useful handlers that I need to get the formatting job done.
+Basically, I take advantage of the `HTMLInputElement` reference that React exposes, and I hook up all of the useful handlers that I need to get the formatting job done.
 Because the `ref` prop that React exposes accepts a function that acts _on_ the DOM element, I'm able to create the re-usable utility function that you see above.
-I'm even able to update meaningful HTML attributes, such as [pattern](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern)!
+I'm even able to update meaningful HTML attributes, like [`pattern`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern)!

 Notice that — just as with Svelte Actions — we have to take responsibility for cleaning up the event listeners in our React Actions.
-[According to the React docs](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs):

-> React will call the `ref` callback with the DOM element when the component mounts, and call it with `null` when it unmounts.
-Refs are guaranteed to be up-to-date before `componentDidMount` or `componentDidUpdate` fires.

-Thus, in our function, we're making sure to _add_ the event listeners when the react reference exists (i.e., during mounting), and _remove_ the event listeners when the `reactRef` is `null` (i.e., during unmounting).
+[According to the React docs](https://react.dev/reference/react-dom/components/common#ref-callback), React will call the `ref` callback with the `HTMLElement` when it's attached to the DOM.
+When the element is removed from the DOM, the callback will be called with `null` instead.
+Thus, in our function, we're making sure to _add_ the event listeners when the React reference exists (i.e., during mounting), and _remove_ the event listeners when the `reactRef` is `null` (i.e., during unmounting).

+**Important:** React will _also_ call your `ref` callback whenever you pass a _different_ `ref` callback to an element or component -- not just during DOM attachment/removal.
+This means that if you're using a React Action in a component that re-renders, you _might_ need to memoize it with [`useMemo`](https://react.dev/reference/react/useMemo)/[`useCallback`](https://react.dev/reference/react/useCallback).
+(This will not always be required.)

-Note: You probably noticed that this time I'm adding an `oninput` handler instead of an `onchange` handler to the input element.
+Sidenote: You probably noticed that this time I'm adding an `oninput` handler instead of an `onchange` handler to the input element.
 This is intentional, as _there is a difference between `oninput` handlers and `onchange` handlers in the regular JavaScript world_.
-See [this Stackoverflow question](https://stackoverflow.com/questions/17047497/difference-between-change-and-input-event-for-an-input-element).
+(See [this Stackoverflow question](https://stackoverflow.com/questions/17047497/difference-between-change-and-input-event-for-an-input-element).)
 Most well-known frontend frameworks like Vue and Svelte respect this difference (thankfully).
 Unfortunately, [React does not](https://github.com/facebook/react/issues/3964).
 And since our function is using _raw JS_ (not React), we have to use the regular `oninput` handler instead of an `onchange` handler (which is a good thing).
 This article is not intended to fully explain this React oddity, but I encourage you to learn more about it soon if you aren't familiar with it.
 It's pretty important.
 (That React GitHub link I just gave you is a good start.)

 # What Are the Benefits to This?